 Negotiations for the founding of the school were already in progress when Bishop George Michael Wittmann died on March 8, 1833.
 Shortly before that time he had asked his friend Father Job to support Caroline in her venture by counseling and guiding her.
-Faithfully carrying out Bishop Wittmann's last request, Father Job not only nished next to the log house which served as a convent for the sisters.
-Within a few days they began classes for the crowds of German children who came for instruction.
+Faithfully carrying out Bishop Wittmann's last request, Father Job not only encouraged her and offered financial assistance, but even drew up a rule of life for the young congregation, called The Spirit of the Constitutions.
+In it he reflects the insights of Bishop Wittmann, as well as his own.